The rates, crowds and heat are at a comfortable low during the autumn months in Virginia Beach, while activities are abundant!

 A unique way to take in the beauty of the shore that can only be experienced in the off-season is by taking a beach horseback ride.
 Only available from Labor Day through Memorial Day, guided tours through the surf are an amazing way to experience the Atlantic sand and spray!

 6. Libations are Abundant.

 The beach culture of Virginia Beach has had a large influence on the popular local Craft Beer industry.
 You can find some of the best breweries in the state here at the beach within about a 20-mile radius.
 Therefore, you either have to be a local or a seasoned visitor to have a good grasp on what each has to offer and where to go!

 The atmosphere is what Back Bay Brewing Co. is known for.
-Settled in a beach shack style setting, this brewery mixes the Virginia Beach’s love for the beach hunting.
+Settled in a beach shack-style setting, this brewery mixes Virginia Beach’s love for beach hunting.

-There’s also O’Connors Brewery, Smartmouth, Young Veterans Brewery Company, Commonwealth Brewing Company, Pleasurehouse Brewing, Reaver Beach Brewing Co.
-Wasserhund Brewing Company and Home Republic Brewpub– with more popping up each day.
+There’s also O’Connors Brewery, Smartmouth, Young Veterans Brewery Company, Commonwealth Brewing Company, Pleasurehouse Brewing, Reaver Beach Brewing Co., and Wasserhund Brewing Company – with more popping up each day.
 If beer is your thing and you want to try the gamut and cannot make any of the beer festivals, do not fear.
 There are great brewery tours available to find your favorite spot.
 Food trucks litter the breweries to keep patrons well fed.
 A brewery tour can quickly become a culinary food truck tour as well!

 7. The Air is better UP There!